Skip Navigation

 Safeguarding Training

-The ECB are committed to ensuring that everyone involved in cricket has an appropriate level of safeguarding training.
+The ECB and Cricket Regulator are committed to ensuring that everyone involved in cricket has an appropriate level of safeguarding training.
 Below is information on the current training offers available for anyone involved in cricket.

 Introduction to Safeguarding